IHaveAName2653/ProtoFluxContextualActions-AltVersion/DynStuff.md

 - DynVar<Slot> 2 "RecipeRootNode": The origin node for the recipe, which is where it creates.
 - DynVar<Type> 3 "RecipeType": The type of input/output that this recipe can spawn from
-- DynVar<bool> 4 "RecipeIsOutput": If the recipe comes from an output proxy. false is input proxy If everything is properly provided, you will have a recipe to use whenever, wherever
+- DynVar<bool> 4 "RecipeIsOutput": If the recipe comes from an output proxy. false is input proxy
+- DynVar<colorX> 5 "RecipeColor" (Optional): The color to have the recipe be in the context menu. null/undefined defaults to light grey
+If everything is properly provided, you will have a recipe to use whenever, wherever
 ### "DetermineRoot"
 Has no return.\